ProjetsPL/treehouse-theme/_posts/us/beautiful-balcony-decor-10-best-small-balcony-ideas.md

 **Your budget is quite limited and you are afraid that your balcony design is going to look different from what you are expecting?** Are you wondering whether you will have to give up certain elements?
 Don't worry!
 All you need is a good small balcony idea and your own creativity.

-**Pallets** are a perfect option - they are cheap and using them, you can create many interesting objects such as sofas and benches.
+**Pallets** are the perfect option - they are cheap and using them, you can create many interesting objects such as sofas and benches.
 All you have to do is to assemble the pallets and use ordinary cushions.

 {:.distinction.distinction-information}

 Balcony pallet furniture have been quite popular in the recent years.
 Their advantage is the fact that they are very cheap to make.
-Also, you can fit them perfectly to the space you have.
+You can also fit them perfectly in the space you have.
 It's a perfect idea for designing a very small balcony.

 {% fig %}